kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(b\) *Tests.* Each element of the system must be tested to a proof pressure of 1.5 times the maximum pressure to which that element will be subjected in normal operation, without failure, malfunction, or detrimental deformation of any part of the system.

-\(c\) *Fire protection.* Each hydraulic system using flammable hydraulic fluid must meet the applicable requirements of §§29.861, 29.1183, 29.1185, and 29.1189.
+\(c\) *Fire protection.* Each hydraulic system using flammable hydraulic fluid must meet the applicable requirements of §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.861   Fire protection of structure, controls, and other parts.|§29.861]], 29.1183, 29.1185, and 29.1189.

 ### §29.1439   Protective breathing equipment.